+Chester J. Culver

-CHESTER J. CULVER DIRECTOR SINCE: MAY 18, 2022
+Director Since: May 18, 2022

-CHESTER J. CULVER, 57, has been a member of the Board of Directors of Farmer Mac since May 18, 2022 and serves as a member of the Credit Committee, the Enterprise Risk Committee, and the Public Policy and Corporate Social Responsibility Committee.
+CHESTER J. CULVER, 58, has been a member of the Board of Directors of Farmer Mac since May 18, 2022 and serves as vice chair of the Credit Committee and as a member of the Enterprise Risk Committee and the Human Capital and Compensation Committee.
 He also previously served on Farmer Mac's Board from 2012 to 2019 as an appointee of President Obama.
 Mr. Culver served as the 40th governor of lowa from 2007 to 2011.
 During Mr. Culver's tenure as governor, lowa was recognized by U.S. News & World Report as one of the "Best Managed States in America," he created and implemented the largest infrastructure program in the state's history, and he served as chair of both the National Governors Wind Energy Coalition and the Biofuels Coalition.
 After leaving office in 2011, Mr. Culver founded the Chet Culver Group, a renewable energy, infrastructure, and public policy consultancy based in Des Moines, lowa and has served as the firm's President since its founding.
 Mr. Culver began his public service career working in the lowa Attorney General's Office and also served as a teacher and coach in the Des Moines public school system.
 In 1998, he was elected as the youngest Secretary of State in lowa history and went on to serve two terms before being elected governor.
 Mr. Culver is a graduate of the Virginia Polytechnic Institute and State University.
 He earned a Master of Arts in Teaching (MAT) from Drake University and was awarded a Fulbright Teachers Scholarship.

-SARA L. FAIVRE
+Sara L. Faivre

-DIRECTOR SINCE: SEPTEMBER 30, 2010
+Director Since: September 30, 2010

-SARA L. FAIVRE, 58, has been a member of the Board of Directors of Farmer Mac since September 30, 2010 and serves as chair of the Business Development and Business Strategy Committee and as a member of the Human Capital and Compensation Committee and the Public Policy and Corporate Social Responsibility Committee.
-Dr. Faivre serves on the advisory boards of Harvest Returns (an Ag and Agtech investment platform) and Earthwise Global (a seed-stage Agtech where she also served as interim Chief Science and Technology Officer from 2021 to 2022).
-She also serves as an independent director of One More Cloud, a privately held technology company.
-As President of Sara Faivre, Inc., she provides executive consulting to emerging tech, Agtech, and sustainable agricultural firms.
-Dr. Faivre co-owns Wild Type Ranch with her husband and was the principal operator for grass-fed beef from 2005 to 2015.
+SARA L. FAIVRE, 59, has been a member of the Board of Directors of Farmer Mac since September 30, 2010 and serves as chair of the Business Development and Business Strategy Committee and as a member of the Human Capital and Compensation Committee and the Public Policy and Corporate Social Responsibility Committee.
+Dr. Faivre serves as an independent director of True Algae, an early stage agtech, and One More Cloud, a technology company.
+She also sits on the advisory board of Harvest Returns, an ag and agtech investment platform.
+As President of Sara Faivre, Inc., she provides executive consulting to emerging agtech and sustainable agricultural firms.
+Dr. Faivre served as interim Chief Science and Technology Officer from 2021 to 2022 for Earthwise Global, a seed-stage agtech, and was also on that organization's advisory board.
+She also co-owns Wild Type Ranch with her husband and was the principal operator for grass-fed beef from 2005 to 2015.
 Dr. Faivre held various executive positions, including Founder and President, in two agricultural biotech startups - GenomicFX and ViaGen, Inc. - from 2000 to 2006.
-She started her career as a scientist with the human and livestock genome projects at the USDA, University of Iowa, University of Illinois, and Texas A&M before becoming a biotech entrepreneur.
+She began her career as a scientist with the human and livestock genome projects at the USDA, University of Iowa, University of Illinois, and Texas A&M before becoming a biotech entrepreneur.
 Dr. Faivre holds a B.S. in Agricultural Business and Animal Science from Iowa State University and a Ph.D. in Genetics from Texas A&M. She is National Association of Corporate Directors Directorship Certified and was named to NACD's Directorship 100 in 2021.
 She is co-chair of the Austin Chapter of Women Corporate Directors, chair of the Austin NACD advisory board, and is on the board of NACD-Texas Tri Cities.
 Dr. Faivre has earned certificates in Climate Governance, Digital Directorship, Sustainable Capitalism, and Executive Women Leadership.